 Instead of having a Bible Correspondence Course like HWA mailed out [Refer to: How Did Herbert W. Armstrong Recruit People?], their Foundation Institute Center for Biblical Education is a nine-month program that offers “in-depth study of the Holy Bible” and whose mission is to “teach the doctrines of the Holy Bible, impart an understanding of God’s plan for mankind.”
 This Institute also has “The Continuing Education program” to “share more of the biblical instruction with those who are interested.”
 This “biblical instruction” turns out to be the false gospel of Herbert Armstrong.

 No one would suspect that a deceptive, exploitive organization is behind FOI unless they dug deeper.

 The link from COGWA’s site to “Life, Hope & Truth” says it is for those who are “looking for understanding about the purpose of life … for reliable truth about God, the Bible” (similar words that HWA would use).
 Along with posting articles, a “Daily Bible Verse Blog” (with explanatory commentary where one is then led to an article), newsletters, etc., they offer a link on every page to a “FREE subscription” to Discern (“a magazine of life hope and truth”), the email magazine for COGWA, available as download, or which can be listened to.

 They list the location of their congregations on their website with the minister’s name and phone number.
 The articles on COGWA’s websites have a link inside them to booklets which end up being all based on Herbert Armstrong philosophy and doctrines.
 Many may not know who Herbert Armstrong was and that he was considered a false prophet.
 [Read: Did Herbert Armstrong Set Dates?]
 Many of their articles and booklets soon reveal their distaste for mainstream Christians that don’t hold to their (HWA) views.

-Following are some of the “Fundamental Beliefs” of COGWA from their website (and which are the same false doctrines as Herbert Armstrong taught):
+Following are some of the “Fundamental Beliefs” of COGWA from their website (and which are the same doctrines that Herbert Armstrong plagiarized / copied from other religious groups: